Scio, Oregon

 Scio (/ˈsaɪoʊ/ SY-oh) is a city in Linn County, Oregon, United States.
-The population was 838 at the 2010 census.
+Located east of Jefferson and south of Stayton, it sits along Oregon Route 226 near the confluence of the north and south forks of the Santiam River.
+Incorporated in 1866, the population was 956 at the 2020 census.

 History

 Oregon Geographic Names suggests that Scio was named by one of the original residents, William McKinney, who, with Henry L. Turner, set up a flour mill at the new town.
 Turner suggested McKinney come up with a name for the place, and McKinney used the name of his former home, Scio, Ohio.

-Scio in Ohio is, in turn named for a Greek island called Chios; the Italian version of the name is Scio.
+The Ohio village is, in turn, named for a Greek island called Chios; the Italian version of the name is Scio.

+Thomas Creek, which flows through the city, was named for Frederick Thomas, who obtained a Donation Land Claim and settled on the banks of the creek in 1846.
 Scio post office, headed by postmaster Euphronius Wheeler, was established on October 3, 1860.

-Thomas Creek, which flows through the city, was named for Frederick Thomas, who obtained a Donation Land Claim and settled on the banks of the creek in 1846.
+The community was incorporated as a city on October 24, 1866.

+Resident Lawrence William Moore shot 20 people, killing 5, at the Oregon Museum Tavern in nearby Salem on May 7, 1981.
+Moore was sentenced to life in prison after being convicted of four counts of murder.
+In September 2008, the Animal Liberation Front released 215 minks from the S&N Fur Farm, with 177 later captured by the ranch.
 A flood in January 2012 caused significant property damage in Scio and the surrounding area.